Periscope: A Robotic Camera System to Support Remote Physical Collaboration: The Periscope System

 \subsubsection{Worker Interactions}

-Workers move the camera by engaging directly with the robot arm using physical contact and gestures recognized by the camera.
+Workers move the camera by engaging directly with the robot arm using physical contact and gestures recognized by the camera (see Figure \ref{fig:interactions} for illustrations).
 These interactions leverage the worker's proximity to the robot.

 \paragraph{Point:} The worker can specify the target that the camera should look at using a pointing gesture.
 The camera will point to the target indicated by the worker's index finger.
-Additionally, the camera moves to a predetermined distance from the target (40 cm in our system) so that it is visible in adequate detail in the view.
+Additionally, the camera moves to a predetermined distance from the target (40 cm in our system) so that the target is visible in adequate detail in the view.
 The \textit{Point} interaction is intended to be a discrete input from the worker in contrast with the next interaction, \textit{Direct}, which is intended to be a continuous input.

 \paragraph{Direct:} The worker can continuously influence the camera's viewing direction by moving their hand, which can be set as the camera's target.
-This interaction is augmented by the \textit{Track hand} autonomous behavior, allowing the worker to influence the view without touching the robot.
+This interaction is augmented by the \textit{Track hand} autonomous behavior, allowing the worker to guide the view without touching the robot.

 \paragraph{Freedrive:} The worker can manually move the robot-mounted camera into desired poses by manipulating the robot joints.
-The robot arm senses the forces applied to it and moves in the direction of the force as though being pushed or pulled by the worker.
+The robot arm responds to applied forces, moving in the direction of push or pull from the worker.